Mitre Peak, Pakistan

 Mitre Peak (مائٹر چوٹی) is a mountain in the Karakoram mountain range near Concordia in Gilgit-Baltistan, Pakistan.

 Mitre Peak marks the confluence of the branches of the Baltoro Glacier with the Gasherbrum branch arriving from the SE and the Godwin Austin branch arriving from the NE.
 It sits across from Broad Peak, the 12th highest mountain on Earth.

-Th peak has been climbed only once, in the summer of 1980, by the Italian-French mountaineer Ivano Ghirardini.
+The peak has been climbed only once, in the summer of 1980, by the Italian-French mountaineer Ivano Ghirardini.